Skip to main content

 Models describing chromosome territory arrangement

 With the development of high-throughput biochemical techniques, such as 3C (chromosome conformation capture) and 4C (chromosome conformation capture-on-chip and circular chromosome conformation capture), numerous spatial interactions between neighboring chromatin territories have been described, as shown in Figure \(\PageIndex{17}\).
-These descriptions have been supplemented with the construction of spatial proximity maps for the entire genome, such as for a human lymphoblastoid cell line.
+These descriptions have been supplemented by constructing spatial proximity maps for the entire genome, as in a human lymphoblastoid cell line.
 Together, these observations and physical simulations have led to the proposal of various models that aim to define the structural organization of chromosome territories:

 1. The chromosome territory-interchromatin compartment (CT-IC) model describes two principal compartments: chromosome territories (CTs) and an interchromatin compartment (IC).
 In this model, chromosome territories form an interconnected chromatin network that is associated with an adjacent 3D space, known as the interchromatin compartment.
 The latter can be observed using both light and electron microscopy.

 Within a single chromosome territory, the interphase chromosome is divided into defined regions based on the level of chromosome condensation.
 Here, the inner part of the interphase chromosome is comprised of more condensed chromatin domains or higher-order chromatin fibers.
 In contrast, a thin (<200 nm) layer of more decondensed chromatin, known as the perichromatin region, can be found around the chromosomal periphery.
-Functionally, the perichromatin region represents the major transcriptional compartment and is also the region where most co-transcriptional RNA splicing takes place.
+Functionally, the perichromatin region is the major transcriptional compartment and the site of most co-transcriptional RNA splicing.
 DNA replication and DNA repair are also predominantly carried out within the perichromatin region.
 Finally, nascent RNA transcripts, referred to as perichromatin fibrils, are also generated in the perichromatin region.
 Perichromatin fibrils are then subjected to the splicing events by the factors provided by the interchromatin compartment.

 The lattice model, proposed by Dehgani et al., is based on reports that transcription also occurs within the inner, more condensed chromosome territories and not only at the interface between the interchromatin compartment and the perichromatin region.
 Using ESI (electron spectroscopic imaging), Dehgani et al. showed that chromatin was organized as an array of deoxyribonucleoprotein fibers of 10–30 nm in diameter.
 In this study, the interchromatin compartments, which are described in the CT-IC model as large channels between chromosome territories, were not apparent.
 Instead, chromatin fibers created a loose meshwork of chromatin throughout the nucleus that intermingled at the periphery of chromosome territories.
 Thus, inter- and intra-chromosomal spaces within this meshwork are essentially contiguous and together form the intranuclear space.